jeju5/management/cs/aws/aws_developer.md

 * AWS Systems Manager Parameter Store (SSM)
   * Where would you store confidential information (credentials, license codes) for AWS resources? -> AWS Systems Manager Parameter Store (as parameter values)
+  * SecureString
+    * you can create SecureString parameters
+    * plainText as parameterName, KMS encryptedValue as parameterValue
+    * SSM uses AWS KMS to encrypt and decrypt the parameter values of Secure String parameters.

 * Default AWS SDK Region = US-EAST-1